richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 * Parser

 The parser will have a file that contains different type of input that it can recognize.
-For potential extension that requires taking a different type of input (for example,  mathematical notations like “pi”, we can simply add to that file.)
+For potential extension that requires taking a different type of input (for example,  mathematical notations like “pi”, we can simply add to that file).
+The main role of
 The part of parsing the input string of command into individual commands should be closed to modification.
 If additional commands that should be recognized by the program are added later, we should add respective calls of those new commands in the parser.

+* Commands

 # Introduction